SilverMaiden/rundoo-app/README.md

 # rundoo-app
 My take on the Rundoo take-home test app.
 Details for the app can be found below, along with the original assigment details.

+## How to run this project

+Git clone the repo

+cd into the project, and then into the with-tailwindcss-app directory

+Run npm i to install node packages

+Run npm run dev to start the project on your machine

+## Tech used

+NextJS, Supabase (and PostgreSQL through it), Prisma, Material UI, React, Typescript, SWR,

+## Details

+WIP!!! :)

 # Assignment
 Rundoo Take-Home